BornAgainCoder7/codeclub-guide/README.md

 This guide provides:

-- **Practical advice** on designing, launching, and running a Code Club
+- **Practical advice** on launching and running a Code Club
-- **Real tips from facilitators and participants** across universities, research groups, and online communities
+- **Real tips from facilitators and participants** across universities or research institutes, and online communities
-- **Session formats** (seminars, workshops, hacky hours) and how to choose what fits your group
+- **Session formats ideas** (seminars, workshops, hacky hours) and how to choose what fits your group
 - **Solutions to common challenges** like balancing skill levels, finding session ideas, or sustaining motivation
-- **Resources and links** to existing materials, tutorials, and community examples
+- **Resources and links** to existing materials and community examples

 It's a living document—contributions, adaptations, and improvements are always welcome.